katyanisingh/Unsupervised-Document-Image-Enhancement/README.md

 ## Using Pretrained models for evaluation
 1. Pretrained models are available in ./models/saved_models folder.
+2. Modify any test parameters in test.py if required.
-2. Run the following command
+3. Run the following command
 ```python
  python test.py --dataroot <path_to_dataset_testfolder> --filename <name_for_output_folder> --generator_A2B <pretrained_model_file>
 ```